-RSI: Relative Strength Index
+RSI: Relative Strength Index - Definition

 The Relative Strength Index (RSI) is an extremely popular momentum indicator, perhaps the most well-known one by J. Welles Wilder.
 RSI provides various signals about trends and trend direction changes.
 However, most traders use it to spot overbought (the price has become too high and may be headed for a fall) or oversold (the price has become too low and may be headed back up) market conditions.